Franklin College Board of Trustees Executive Committee

 Alumna, Class of ’72

 Theressa became a board member in 1998; she serves on the Academic Affairs, Student Affairs and Trusteeship committees.
 She holds a bachelor’s degree in chemistry from Franklin College, a master’s degree in chemistry from Butler University (Indianapolis) and a medical degree from Indiana University.
 She completed a fellowship in cardiology at the University of Iowa.
 Before becoming a physician, Theressa was a medical technologist for both Methodist and St. Francis hospitals as well as a research chemist for Boehringer Mannheim Diagnostics (now Roche).
-Theressa joined Eli Lilly and Co. in 1995 and currently is senior medical fellow/consultant for Cardiology and Early Phase Medicine, Global Patient Safety, Eli Lilly and Company.
+Theressa joined Eli Lilly and Co. in 1995 and retired in 2017 as senior medical fellow/consultant for Cardiology and Early Phase Medicine, Global Patient Safety, Eli Lilly and Company.
 Theressa also is a founder and board member of two K-8 charter schools, Imagine Indiana Life Sciences Academy East (opened 2008) and West (opened 2009).
 Franklin College presented Theressa with an Alumni Citation in 2008 in recognition of her civic and professional accomplishments.
 She resides in Indianapolis.